 A machine configured with white ink can print onto a range of substrates unacheivable with standard printing systems.
 If you have a coloured paper or substrate and do not print a base layer of white, the colour of the substrate will show through.
 On a black surface the image would be near invisible.
 On clear sufaces the image would look transparent.
 We eliminate these issues using white ink.
+We use both UV curable and Latex ink.
+Latex produces a thin film that takes on the finish of the substrate with stunning results.

 White is set to print over the entire substrate before the image is printed.
 Areas with no image will be white and not show the original substrate colour.